andytluminosity/WebSort-Downloads/README.md

  	You can always check which website is being detected using the `Detected Website:` label on the GUI

 - [ ] Current website is not being detected at all
-	- First reload/refresh the Chrome extension.
-If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on re-adding the extension)
+	- First reload/refresh the Chrome extension in developer mode.
+If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on enabling developer mode and re-adding the extension)
-- [ ] Only some downloads are being sorted into the desired folder
-	- The time it takes for certain downloads to be sorted into folders is directly proportional to its size.
-As a rule of thumb, it is recommended to wait 0.5-1 second before downloading another file

 ## Reporting Other Issues
 - When reporting other issues, please run the program using start_debug.exe, recreate the issue, and copy-paste everything that is said on the console into a .txt file.
 It makes fixing the issue a lot easier!